Sports in the New York metropolitan area: American football

-Major League Soccer's headquarters are located in New York City, at 420 Fifth Avenue.
+The NFL's headquarters are located in New York City, at 345 Park Avenue in Manhattan.

-New York City was one of the host cities of the 1994 FIFA World Cup and will be one of eleven U.S. host cities for the 2026 FIFA World Cup.

 Baseball

 In New York, baseball is still regarded as the most popular sport, despite being overtaken by football in terms of perceived popularity (but not attendance) throughout the country, as based on TV ratings and consistent fan following for the entire season.
 New York is home to two Major League Baseball franchises.
 The New York Yankees of the American League have played in New York since 1903.
 Known for iconic ballplayers such as Babe Ruth, Lou Gehrig, Joe DiMaggio, Mickey Mantle, Yogi Berra and countless others, they play in Yankee Stadium in the Bronx and have won the World Series 27 times, the most victories by any team in the four major North American professional sports leagues.
 The New York Mets have represented New York in the National League since 1962.
 The Mets play in Citi Field in Flushing, Queens and have won five NL pennants and two World Series, thus making them one of the most decorated expansion teams in Major League Baseball.
 The "Subway Series" is the name used for all regular season and World Series meetings between the two teams.
 Before interleague play was introduced in 1997, the only instance these two teams could have played each other would have been in the World Series.
 The Mets and Yankees played for the World Series in 2000, with the Yankees winning the series 4–1.

 For many New York baseball fans, the most intense rivalry is between the Yankees and the Boston Red Sox, arguably the fiercest and most historic in North American professional sports.
 When the Mets beat the Red Sox in the 1986 World Series, many Yankee fans attended the parade celebrating the Mets' win, saying that "anyone who beats Boston is worth coming down for."

 There have been 14 Subway Series World Series match-ups between the Yankees and their National League rivals; the Mets (once), and with the two teams that departed for California in the 1950s — the Brooklyn Dodgers (7 times) and New York Giants (6 times).

 New York City is also home to one Minor League Baseball team, the Brooklyn Cyclones.
-They are the Mets High-A affiliate, playing in the High-A East.
+They are the Mets High-A affiliate, playing in the South Atlantic League.
 Two independent baseball league teams also play in the New York metropolitan area, with a third planned.
-The Long Island Ducks of the independent Atlantic League have played in Bethpage Ballpark in Central Islip since 2000, and will be joined by a club playing in the city limits when the Staten Island FerryHawks begin play at Richmond County Bank Ballpark in 2022.
+The Long Island Ducks of the independent Atlantic League have played in Bethpage Ballpark in Central Islip since 2000, and were joined by a club playing in the city limits when the Staten Island FerryHawks began play at SIUH Community Park in 2022.
 In 2011, the New York Boulders, now of the independent Frontier League, began play at Clover Stadium in Pomona.